-For essential research, try NADA Guides, a comprehensive vehicle-listing website that publishes blue-book type specifications, research material, and pricing information on boats and personal watercraft as well as other types of vehicles.
-NADAguides also provides data to banks, finance companies, insurance companies, and government agencies.
+The NADA Guides are a comprehensive vehicle-listing website that publishes blue-book type specifications, research material, and pricing information on boats and personal watercraft as well as other types of vehicles.
+NADA also provides data to banks, finance companies, insurance companies, and government agencies.

 Let’s walk through an example of how to use the NADA Guides in concert with the boats.com listing service.

-We’ll use a 2002 Grady White 265 Express as a sample boat.
-It’s a popular 26-footer set up for twin outboards.
+We’ll use a 2015 Grady White Freedom 275 as a sample boat.
+It’s a popular 27-foot dual console boat set up for single or twin outboards.
 A NADA Guides search yields an initial page showing the boat’s basic specs.

 You now have the blue book range for the foundation of your pricing decisions.
-Remember that buyers have access to exactly the same information, and will certainly use it to assess the field before making offers.
+Remember that both sellers and buyers have access to exactly the same information, and will certainly use it to assess the field before anyone makes any offers.
 There may be good reasons for pricing your boat well outside the range, either high or low, but you should state those reasons right in your listing specs, because you’ll be trying to appeal to potential buyers who have done their homework.

 The detective work continues.
-How are these boats powered, and how old are the engines?
-What options do they have that your boat doesn’t?
+How are these boats powered, and how many hours are on the engines?
+What options do they have?
 What condition are they in?
 How much are their prices affected by their locations?
-Two of the three asking prices are about 10% higher than the average blue book price – a logical margin to set in anticipation of a blue book-based offer.
-The asking price of the third boat is $19,600 more than those of its siblings, and over $25,000 more than the average blue book price.
+A listing in New Jersey is the highest we see – possibly a logical margin to set in anticipation of a blue book-based offer?
+The asking price of the lowest priced boat more than the average blue book price.
 How can this boat be worth so much more than its siblings?
 Is this asking price realistic?
+Could the boat’s condition actually be as good or even better than the condition of some of the newer boats?
 Without doing your research and comparisons, it can be hard to know.

 The More Research, the Better